 8 “Will a mere mortal rob God?
 Yet you rob me.
 “But you ask, ‘How are we robbing you?’
 “In tithes and offerings.
 9 You are under a curse—your whole nation—because you are robbing me.

-When man fell, not only did we become sinners, but the ground had become cursed as well.
-Before the fall of man, Adam and Eve didn’t have to toil and labor so much just to feed themselves because the ground was blessed.
+When man fell, not only did we become sinners, but the ground had also become cursed.
+Before the fall of man, Adam and Eve didn’t have to toil and labor so much to feed themselves because the ground was blessed.
 But now, this is no longer the case.

-Thank God we have a loving and gracious God, he does not want man to be cursed anymore.
-He wants to bless us and protect us from the effects of the curse and the attacks of the enemy.
-As I’ve mentioned before, when we give our tithes, God has the license to intervene and this includes the license to protect man.
+Thank God we have a loving and gracious God.
+He does not want man to be cursed anymore.
+He wants to bless us and protect us from the effects of the curse and the enemy’s attacks.
+As I’ve mentioned before, when we give our tithes, God has the license to intervene, including the license to protect man.

-When we bring tithes unto God, we will be able to experience God’s protection amidst a pandemic.
-We have the chance to experience protection from pestilence, robbery, trespassing, and all other ways that the enemy can steal.
+When we bring tithes unto God, we can experience God’s protection amidst a pandemic.
+We can experience protection from pestilence, robbery, trespassing, and all other ways the enemy can steal.
 We will experience God’s miraculous protection in ways we cannot imagine.

-In every blessing or income that we receive, God only requires us to give back ten percent to Him.
+In every blessing or income we receive, God only requires us to give back ten percent to Him.
 And that ten percent is our tithes.
-So, after we receive our salary or any other income, we should always separate first our tithes for the Lord.
-It’s the first thing we must do before we budget our money — before we pay debts, make a mortgage payment, buy groceries, or fill our car with gas.
+So, after receiving our salary or any other income, we should always separate our tithes for the Lord first.
+It’s the first thing we must do before we budget our money — pay debts, make a mortgage payment, buy groceries, or fill our car with gas.

-Now, after we give our ten percent and we decided to give more, that is what we call “offering”.
-Offering is beyond what is required, beyond our tithes.
-It is something that we do out of our love for the Lord Jesus Christ and for the ministry or church that He put us in.
+Now, after we give our ten percent and we decide to give more, that is what we call “offering.”
+An offering is beyond what is required, beyond our tithes.
+We do it out of our love for the Lord Jesus Christ and the ministry or church that He put us in.
 Offering should not be an obligation but an expression of love for Christ.

-• The tithe is obedience to God’s command while the offering is a reflection of our hearts.
+• The tithe is obedience to God’s command, while the offering reflects our hearts.

-In Leviticus 27:30, 30 “‘A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord; it is holy to the Lord.” every ten percent of all our income belongs to the Lord.
+In Leviticus 27:30, 30, “‘A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord; it is holy to the Lord.” every ten percent of all our income belongs to the Lord.
 This is non-negotiable and should be done in obedience to God’s Word.
-Meanwhile, the Bible did not command us to give offerings but it highly encourages us to do so.
+Meanwhile, the Bible does not command us to give offerings but highly encourages us.

 2 Corinthians 9:7 says, “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”
 This means that though God did not obligate us to give offerings to Him, He loves those who decided in their hearts to give cheerfully.